Stress And Workplace Gossip

 Most of us do it and some of us even start it.

-It is frowned upon publicly, but privately it is often indulged in, unless you are a professional gossiper.
+It is frowned upon publicly, but privately it is often indulged in.
+It is not welcomed in the workplace, unless you are a professional gossiper.
 Then you can make money through publishing it in magazine and newspaper columns or even through your own talk show.
 However, in some places around the world, it is seen as downright criminal.

 A 1941 Soviet war poster conveyed the message: “Don’t chatter!
 Gossiping borders on treason”.
 In many religious circles it is seen as a sin.
 Judaism considers gossip spoken without a constructive purpose as sinful, as it demeans the dignity of man — both the speaker and the subject of the gossip.